 PHYSICAL-CHEMICAL DATA AND APPLICATIONS

-The bacuri is native to the state of Pará, where the highest concentrations are found in the Salgado, Bragantina and Marajó island regions.
+The bacuri is native to the state of Pará, where the highest concentrations are found in the Salgado, Bragantina, and Marajó island regions.
 This tree can reach 25 m in height and 1.5 m in diameter.
-Grows on terra firme and provides a yellow colored timber, compact, resistant, not rotting, therefore used in naval construction.
+Grows on terra firme and provides a yellow-colored timber, compact, resistant, not rotting, therefore used in naval construction.
 The fruit, which weighs 250 g on average, has an oval shape covered by a shell, whose thickness varies from 0.7 to 1.6 cm, representing 75% of its weight.
-The edible part corresponds to the endocarp, and represents 13% of the weight of the fruit.
-It is white, with strong aroma and sweet taste.
+The edible part corresponds to the endocarp and represents 13% of the weight of the fruit.
+It is white, with a strong aroma and sweet taste.
 The fruit has normally 4 oily seeds, when dried (moisture content of 20%), contains 72% of a fat, which is resinous dark brown, almost black.
 The fat has an unpleasant smell and filtration is difficult.
 By pressing approximately 40% of its butter can be obtained.
-It is estimated that average productivity per plant and year reaches 400 fruits.
-The species has a cyclical production performance, that means, years of high fruit production are succeeded by one, two or three years of low production .
-Propagation is possible through seeds, roots and by grafting.
+It is estimated that the average productivity per plant and year reaches 400 fruits.
+The species has a cyclical production performance, which means, years of high fruit production are succeeded by one, two, or three years of low production.
+Propagation is possible through seeds, roots, and grafting.
 Plants propagated by seeds only come into the production from 12 to 15 years after planting while the grafting method allows the plants entering the reproductive cycle five to six years after planting.

 SHANLEY, P. et al (2011): Fruit trees and useful plants in Amazonian life, FAO, CIFOR http://www.cifor.org/publications/pdf_files/Books/BShanley1101.pdf .